Integrity and Compliance

 - Compliance risk assessments to assist management in identifying and prioritizing the company’s significant integrity and compliance risks, including emerging issues.

-- Integrity and compliance performance assessments that provide an independent assessment of the design of the company’s global compliance infrastructure, including the compliance function, structures, people, processes and entity-level controls.
+- Integrity and compliance performance assessments that provide an independent assessment of the design of the company’s compliance infrastructure, including the compliance function, structures, people, processes and entity-level controls.
 This assessment compares compliance infrastructure to leading practices and identifies improvement opportunities.

 - Integrity and compliance program improvement to assist in developing and implementing a plan, as well as core elements and initiatives to mitigate specific compliance risks or to strengthen a company’s integrity compliance infrastructure.